Subject Area: Procurement/Disbursement

 Under the By-Laws of the University, the Chief Financial Officer is vested with the authority to conduct the business activities of the University including the responsibility for the procurement of all goods and services.

 The Executive Director of Procurement Services has the authority and responsibility to negotiate all procurement terms and execute all purchases and leases of goods and services.
 In some cases authority has been delegated to other designated units within the University for specified goods and services (see policy statement 8 below).
-Contract Suppliers are established to facilitate strategic purchasing in support of the University’s mission.
+Preferred Suppliers are established to facilitate strategic purchasing in support of the University’s mission.
 All departments should first attempt to use the contract suppliers when ordering goods and services.
 Further guidance for departments is set forth in the Policy of Procurement and Engagement of Services.

 The Chief Financial Officer has final signature approval for all purchases of goods, services and rental/lease agreements in excess of $1,000,000, or in excess of those specific fund commitment levels enumerated in policy statement 8.

 The University will reimburse individuals for non-travel business related purchases up to $500.
-To be reimbursed the individual must include detail documentation that describes the purchase and proof of payment.
+To be reimbursed the individual must include documentation that sufficiently describes the purchase and proof of payment.
 These items become the sole property of the University.

 No other employee of the University, except as provided for in policy statements 5, 6, and 8, or as authorized by the Trustees of the University of Chicago or the By-Laws of the University is empowered to incur any obligation or make any commitment, on behalf of the University for the purchase of goods, services or equipment unless approved in writing by the Executive Director of Procurement Services, Associate Vice President for Finance, or the Chief Financial Officer.

 Certain officers and departments other than Procurement Services have responsibility and authority for the procurement of specific goods and services as indicated below.
 These procurement centers do not have authority for procurement outside the identified items and services, and must obtain the prior written approval of the Chief Financial Officer for any procurement above the maximum per transaction amount shown below.
-Documentation that the requestor of specific goods and services is not the approver of the transaction must be maintained.